ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 Dynamic Routing is a little more complicated.  `Router` is a sealed box, so it's take it as-is or re-write it.
 Unless you must, don't.
 With dynamic routing we're not looking to change existing routes, just add and remove dynamic routes.

 Routes are defined at compile time and are internal to the `Router` Component.
+It trawls any assemblies provided and builds a route dictionary of component/route pairs that it uses to match the Url provided by the Navigation Manager when a navigation event occurs.
+The Router wires into the `NavigationManager.LocationChanged` event to trigger route changes.

 RouteView Razor Pages are labelled like this:
 ```html